zmartzone/lua-resty-openidc/README.md

 session:close()
 ```

+## Caching of Introspection and JWT Verification Results

+Note the `jwt_verification` and `introspection` caches are shared
+between all configured locations.
+If you are using locations with
+different `opts` configuration the shared cache may allow a token that
+is valid for only one location to be accepted by another if it is read
+from the cache.
+In order to avoid cache confusion it is recommended to
+set `opts.cache_segment` to unique strings for each set of related
+locations.

 ## Sample Configuration for OAuth 2.0 JWT Token Validation

 Sample `nginx.conf` configuration for verifying Bearer JWT Access Tokens against a pre-configured secret/key.